The J.J. Band

 |

-Genre: rock Rating: 4 stars **** Title: JJ Band Company: CBS Catalog: 64396 Country/State: Brussels, Belgium Grade (cover/record): VG+/VG+ Comments: gatefold sleeve Available: 1 Catalog ID: 5920 Price: $125.00
+Genre: horn-rock Rating: 4 stars **** Title: JJ Band Company: CBS Catalog: 64396 Country/State: Brussels, Belgium, US and UK Grade (cover/record): VG+/VG+ Comments: gatefold sleeve Available: 1 Catalog ID: 5920 Price: $100.00

 |

 I lived in Brussels, Belgium for a couple of years in the late-1970s so I'll readily admit my interest in the multi-national J.J.
 Band has to do with the fact they were based in Brussels.
 One of my neighbors owned a pair of albums by this outfit and though their European soul and Blood, Sweat & Tears moves didn't do all that much for me at the time, it was a band that stuck with me over the years, to the point where I decided to revisit their catalog as a more mature individual.
+Imagine my shock when I found a copy of their sophmore album in a Portland, Oregon used record store !

 The group enjoyed their initial brush with popular success backing the Portuguese-Belgian pop duo Jess and James (hence the J.J.
 Band moniker).
 Starting in 1968 they began releasing occasional singles on their own: -